 If you can, don’t hesitate to ask others to help out.
-Most people are happy to help, especially if you need their expertise or experience and frame the request as such.
+Most people are happy to help, especially if you need their expertise or experience, and frame the request as such.
 If you aren’t sure how many people you’ll need, let a few people know you may need their help, and you’ll let them know if the time comes.

 Failing to check in with team members regularly

-Put it on the calendar, make it a Zoom call—even an email thread is better than nothing.
+Put it on the calendar, and make it a Zoom call—even an email thread is better than nothing.
 You need to make sure everyone is on the same page somehow.